 - Domain Name: dash-s9s7ad9-elblb169-1h8yiixhmpgad-9690-809a09.us-east-2.elb.amazonaws.com (This should be your EndpointURL)

 3. During application activation (Step Domain Configuration page), add your desired domain as shown in the picture below.

-4. Any time after the application is configured, you can modify the domain by going to the settings page and updating the domain there.
+4. Anytime after the application is configured, you can modify the domain by going to the Settings Page > navigating to “Organization Settings” and updating the domain there.

 DNS Provider Configuration

 Creating a CNAME record may be slightly different for each DNS/domain provider, but should involve the same record.
 Below we have included documentation for some of the most popular DNS providers.
 You may need to follow slightly different instructions if your provider is not on the list.